 Jim Johnson, Senior Associate Dean for Outreach and Engagement, 541-737-8954, email@example.com

 Katy Kavanagh, Associate Dean for Research, 541-737-8954, firstname.lastname@example.org

 Randall S. Rosenberger, Associate Dean for Student Success, 541-737-4425, email@example.com

 The College of Forestry at Oregon State University is one of the world’s premier education, research, and outreach institutions that focuses on broad areas related to forest resources, terrestrial systems, wood products, ecosystem services, recreation, tourism, and their management.

 We provide our graduates with an understanding of the complexity of forests and the economic and social systems that depend upon them; to work with nature to keep land healthy for future generations; to know the science, technology and business associated with managing and using forests and related resources; and to work effectively with others in a culturally diverse, global society.

 The OSU College of Forestry has educated students for over 100 years.
 We offer a breadth of undergraduate and graduate programs that prepare students for a variety of careers in the public and private sectors.
 Our programs are ranked among the very best in the world.
-Our world-class faculty and modern facilities, combined with remarkable access to local forests, private industries, public agencies, international travel, and research through paid internships, cooperative education, and mentored work experiences, provide our students with necessary knowledge and skills for fulfilling careers.
+Our world-class faculty and modern facilities, combined with remarkable access to local forests, private industries, public agencies, international travel, and research through paid internships and mentored work experiences, provide our students with necessary knowledge and skills for fulfilling careers.

 Degrees and Accreditations